Anonymous7005/PRN/README.md

 * #### 3D Face Reconstruction

-Get the 3D vertices and corresponding colors from a single image.
-Save the result as mesh data, which can be open with [Meshlab](http://www.meshlab.net/) or Microsoft [3D Builder](https://developer.microsoft.com/en-us/windows/hardware/3d-print/3d-builder-resources).
+Get the 3D vertices and corresponding colours from a single image.
+Save the result as mesh data, which can be opened with [Meshlab](http://www.meshlab.net/) or Microsoft [3D Builder](https://developer.microsoft.com/en-us/windows/hardware/3d-print/3d-builder-resources).
 Notice that, the texture of non-visible area is distorted due to self-occlusion.

 ![alignment](Docs/images/reconstruct.jpg)